 Bruised, battered, his face and clothing covered with dry crusts of blood, James Peck staggered as he walked.
-He had been beaten to the point of passing out.
-And though still a bit disoriented, he was now conscious as he readied himself for the next task.
+He still felt a bit disoriented after being beaten to the point of passing out.
+But as he regained consciousness, he readied himself for the next task.

-He looked out of the window as the bus drove in to the terminal in Birmingham, Alabama.
-Some men stood outside, but nothing that appeared too worrisome.
-At least not as what happened in the past couple hours.
-When KKK members boarded the bus and beaten the seven freedom riders aboard.
-All done to enforce the color line, the line dividing where blacks could and could not sit on a bus.
-Even though the U.S. Supreme Court ruled that segregated buses were non-constitutional.
+He looked out of the window as the bus drove into the terminal in Birmingham, Alabama.
+Some men stood outside, but nothing appeared too worrisome.
+At least not as what happened in the past couple of hours, when KKK members boarded the bus and beat the seven freedom riders aboard.
+They had done so to enforce the color line, the line dividing where blacks could and could not sit on a bus, even though the U.S. Supreme Court ruled that segregated buses were non-constitutional.

-James noticed as the bus pulled in that there were no police officers around.
-Which must have struck him as odd, given there were rumors of potential violence towards the bus riders.
-The police chief would later remark that there were no police officers present because “it was Mother’s Day and they were all visiting their mothers.”
+James noticed that there were no police officers around as the bus pulled in, which must have struck him as odd, given prevailing rumors of potential violence towards the bus riders.
+The police chief would later remark police officers were not present because “it was Mother’s Day and they were all visiting their mothers.”

-The plan was for James and the others on the bus to get off and walk in to the terminal and sit at the lunch counter.
-He was one of the first to exit.
+The plan for each freedom rider was to walk into the terminal and sit at the lunch counter.
+James was one of the first to exit.
 The other was his fellow co-leader.
-They walked in to the building, walked towards the lunch counter.
-Where the men inside began to heckle them.
+They walked into the building towards the lunch counter, where men inside began to heckle them.
 They accused his black co-leader of beating James.

-There was an agreement between the police and the men for a fifteen minute time gap before the police would arrive.
-The fifteen minutes passed so the men left, leaving James on the floor in a pool of his own blood.
+There was an agreement between the police and the men for a fifteen-minute time gap before the police would arrive.
+The fifteen minutes passed, so the men left, leaving James on the floor in a pool of his blood.
 One can only assume they left him there to die.